RecognizeIm/AndroidSample/README.md

 # AndroidSample
-Sample usage of image recognition API for Android platform
+Sample application presenting how to use the functionality of image recognition provided by the Recognize.im API.